gravytates/twitter_api/README.md

 # Twitter API

-API practice using ruby and twitter to view tweets amount of retweets by any user.
+Simple API practice using ruby and twitter to view tweets and amount of retweets by any user.

 ![Image of screenshot](public/img/screenshot.png)